 Top construction risk mitigation devices

 Builder’s risk insurance providers reward companies who take action to mitigate risk.
-A study by the National Institute of Standards and Technology (NIST) reported that visible security cameras reduced crime by 65%.
+Multiple studies have shown that visible security cameras significantly reduce crime.

 Thanks to advancements in jobsite security and construction surveillance technology, there are a variety of tools on the market that are both affordable and can greatly reduce your risk exposure.
 Some of the most effective solutions for construction site security are: